colonyengine/colony/devref/DEVREF-roadmap.md

 # Roadmap

-This document describes, in general order, the features we're working on in order to provide a fully functional engine.
+This document describes, in general order, the features we are working on in order to provide a fully functional engine.
 The tasks being worked on are grouped into named milestones.
-The milestone are ordered with the first one being the one we are working on and onwards.
+The milestone are ordered with the first one at the top being the one we are working on and so on.

-The milestones only describes feature that we want completed, not how to do them in parallel or if they can be done parallel.
+The milestones only describes features that we want completed, not how to do them in parallel or if they can be done parallel.

 NOTE: Completing BlueJay and Grackle will allow the engine to generally be used by everyday people who like adventures while using their tools.
-Additional completion of Great Kiskadee adds the appdev UI functionality and generally presents a plausible "complete" environment for game making.
+Additional completion of Great Kiskadee adds the appdev UI functionality and generally presents a plausibly "complete" environment for game making.

 - Milestone: Bluejay
   - Finish branch psilord/define-texture-map
     - Complete recification
-    - Complete realiztion
+    - Complete realization
-    - Complete define-texture change to use new define-teture-map names.
+    - Complete define-texture change to use new define-texture-map names
+    - Document system design and other technical info into a devref entry
-    - Record stuff left over not otherwise fixed.
+    - Record stuff left over not otherwise fixed
   - Complete GLTF package
     - Implement read/write to/from a stream/disk/etc
     - Ensure the runtime API makes sense and is usable to construct them.